Neha5497/Restful-Booker-API/README.md

 - Use GET operations for read-only testing
 - Manual verification required for update operations
 - Alternative authentication methods may be needed
----

 **Happy Testing! 🎉**

-For questions or support, please create an issue or contact the testing team.